IP3 2021 FAQ

 In our standard program, which is open all year round, the price is negotiable, there are no deadlines set by AST and there are no Terms and Conditions or obligations until the execution of a Non-Disclosure Agreement or a Patent Assignment Agreement.
 Submitters can withdraw their offering, change their listing and/or offer the assets submitted to AST to other potential buyers at any time until there is a signed Patent Assignment Agreement between AST and the patent owner following the acceptance of an offer.
 For additional information about AST’s standard program, please visit our FAQs.

-Your patent broker may represent you in your submission to IP3 2020.
+Your patent broker may represent you in your submission to IP3 2021.
 We accept the submissions from the patent owners or their brokers/intermediaries.
-You or your patent broker may continue to offer your patents to other potential buyers during the Non-exclusive Review Period (from the time of your submission until September 20, 2020).
-However, you or your patent broker will need to withdraw the offer for sale with other potential buyers when the IP3’s Exclusivity Period begins on September 21, 2020 until September 29, 2020 or later if we contact you with a tentative notice to move forward with a transaction.
-We recommend you review the Terms and Conditions before submitting your patents to IP3 2020.
+You or your patent broker may continue to offer your patents to other potential buyers during the Non-exclusive Review Period).
+However, you or your patent broker will need to withdraw the offer for sale with other potential buyers when the IP3’s Exclusivity Period begins on September 20, 2021 until September 27, 2021 or later if we contact you with a tentative notice to move forward with a transaction.
+We recommend you review the Terms and Conditions before submitting your patents to IP3 2021.

-A: If we tentatively select your patent(s) for purchase, we will contact you with additional next steps.
-As part of those next steps, you must provide the following information by October 9, 2020:
+If we tentatively select your patent(s) for purchase, we will contact you with additional next steps.
+As part of those next steps, you must provide the following information by October 7, 2021:

 - Relevant tax-related information.
 U.S. companies and individuals with a U.S. Social Security Number will have to supply a W-9, foreign companies must provide a W-8BEN-E, and foreign individuals without a U.S. social security number will need to supply a W-8BEN.
 If you cannot supply one of the above, you should not participate in this process.